visaacceptance/agent-toolkit/README.md

 ### TypeScript

-The TypeScript implementation provides an MCP server that can be used with any MCP-compatible client to process refunds through the CyberSource API.
+The TypeScript implementation provides an MCP server that can be used with any MCP-compatible client to process refunds through the Visa Acceptance API.

 Key features:
 - Full MCP server implementation